 The Prefill Mapping feature is currently in beta and not currently available to all users at this time

-4. Once you’ve set up your Form Authentication, navigate to the Prefill Mapping tab.
+4. Once you’ve established your Saved Fields, you’re ready to set up Field Prefill.
+Navigate to your Account Profile and choose the Prefill Mapping tab.
 Select Create Prefill Mapping.

 6. Once you’ve selected your Form Authentication details, a list of fields from your SSO-provider will appear.
-Next, you’ll map these fields to Saved Fields you’ve already created.
+Next, you’ll map these fields to the Saved Fields you created.

 Note: For fields that may capture sensitive information or personal health data, make sure to use the dropdown to update your security settings and turn on data encryption.